 Requirements for New Vessels

 Within three years from the date of any deposit into a CRF, the money deposited must be obligated under a contract for the construction or acquisition of a new vessel.
-Within that time frame not less than 12 1/2 percent of the price of the vessel must be expended or irrevocably obligated, and not less than five percent of the work on the vessel must be completed.
-Finally, the Maritime Administration must determine that the price of the new vessel is fair and reasonable
+Within that time frame, no less than 12.5 percent of the price of the vessel must be expended or irrevocably obligated, and no less than 5 percent of the work on the vessel must be completed.
+Finally, the Maritime Administration must determine that the price of the new vessel is fair and reasonable.

 National Marine Fisheries Service